 Together with Toulon, the main base of the French navy, the port of Marseille was a vital Allied objective.
 The port, its facilities, and its rail and road links up the Rhône river valley, was a strategic target wholly essential to the liberation of southern France and the ultimate defeat of the German forces in France.
 After the successful execution of the 'Overlord' operation in the northern French region of Normandy, Allied attention shifted to the south, for most of ports in the north were either unusable or too heavily fortified (for example Cherbourg, Brest, Lorient and St Nazaire), which made the seizure and control of the French ports at Marseille and Toulon increasingly attractive.
 Moreover, the Free French leadership pressed for an invasion in southern France.
 Finally, after many delays, on 14 July, 'Dragoon' (i) was authorised by the Allied Combined Chiefs-of-Staff for implementation on the following day.
 French forces started to come ashore on 16 August and within days constituted two-thirds of the Allied troops.
 Patch ordered de Lattre de Tassigny to take the cities of Toulon and Marseille, which were to be attacked simultaneously with Général de Corps d’Armée René Marie Edgar de Larminat in command of the forcers detailed for the attack on Toulon.

 The German defences were centred on almost static infantry formations and units guarding the coastal areas, with Generalleutnant Wend von Wietersheim’s 11th Panzerdivision providing the mobile reserve of General Friedrich Wiese’s 19th Army within Generaloberst Johannes Blaskowitz’s Heeresgruppe 'G'.
-In Marseille, Generalleutnant Hans Schäfer’s 244th Division provided the main defence, this formation comprising the infantry of the 932nd, 933rd and 934th Grenadierregiments, together with the guns of the 344th Artillerieregiment.
+In Marseille, the main defence was provided by Generalleutnant Hans Schäfer’s 244th Division, this formation comprising the infantry of the 932nd, 933rd and 934th Grenadierregimenter, together with the guns of the 344th Artillerieregiment.
 Existing French defensive positions, which included large artillery batteries, provided a reasonable seaward defence.
 The landward defence was augmented with mines and the digging of weapons pits, trenches and tank obstacles.

 On 20 August the Germans scuttled the ships that were in the harbour: these were one tanker, one cable-laying ship, three passenger ships and 20 cargo ships.

 Marseille was the home of two major resistance movements, the non communist coalition known as Mouvements Unis de la Résistance with 800 men, and the French communist party’s Francs-Tireurs et Partisans with 2,000 men.
-Gaston Defferre was a leading figure in the MUR as well as heading the Allied intelligence network.
-Both the MUR and the Allies had operated a policy of providing no weapons to the communist groups.
-In February 1944 the creation of the Forces Françaises de l’Intérieur notionally merged the two groups, but these remained ideologically opposed to each other until the FFI was absorbed into the French regular army.
+Gaston Defferre was a leading figure in the Mouvements Unis de la Résistance as well as heading the Allied intelligence network.
+Both the Mouvements Unis de la Résistance and the Allies had operated a policy of providing no weapons to the communist groups.
+In February 1944 the creation of the Forces Françaises de l’Intérieur notionally merged the two groups, but these remained ideologically opposed to each other until the Forces Françaises de l’Intérieur were absorbed into the French regular army.

 On 23 August, with French army troops approaching the Marseille’s suburbs, the resistance took over the city’s prefecture.
 The German garrison could have destroyed this opposition with ease, but appeared to have been distracted by the imminent arrival of French regular forces.